pagkly/Zed/Investopedia3/How Penny Stocks Trade and How Investors Can Buy Them.md

 ### Lack of History

-Many of the companies considered to be penny stocks could be newly formed, and some could be approaching [bankruptcy](https://www.investopedia.com/terms/b/bankruptcy.asp).
+Many of the companies considered to be penny stocks could be newly formed, and some could be approaching [[bankruptcy]](https://www.investopedia.com/terms/b/bankruptcy.asp).
 These companies will generally have poor track records or no track record at all.
 As you can imagine, this lack of historical information makes it difficult to determine a stock's potential.

 ### Liquidity and Fraud

-Stocks that trade infrequently do not have much [liquidity](https://www.investopedia.com/terms/l/liquidity.asp).
+Stocks that trade infrequently do not have much [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp).
 As a result, it is possible that investors won't be able to sell the stock once it is acquired.
 The investors might need to lower their price until it is considered attractive to another buyer.

 Low liquidity levels also provide opportunities for some traders to manipulate stock prices.
-The [pump and dump](https://www.investopedia.com/terms/p/pumpanddump.asp) scheme is a popular trading scam to lure investors into buying a stock.
+The [[pump and dump]](https://www.investopedia.com/terms/p/pumpanddump.asp) scheme is a popular trading scam to lure investors into buying a stock.
 Large amounts of a penny stock are purchased followed by a period when the stock is hyped up or pumped up.
 Once other investors rush to buy the stock, the scammers sell their shares.
 Once the market realizes there was no fundamental reason for the stock to rise, investors rush to sell and can take on heavy losses.

 Pros